apostrophecms/docs/docs/reference/module-api/module-overview.md

 ### `bundle`

 Used to add multiple modules from a single npm module.
 Takes an object with two properties.
 The `directory` property takes a relative path to the directory of the modules to be loaded.
 The `modules` property takes an array of module names.
 THe original module and bundled modules loaded in this way still need to be added to the `app.js` file, unless they use [`improve`](#improve).
-Any modules that to be used only as a base class for other modules should be added to `app.js`, but have their [`instantiate`](#instantiate) property set to `false`.
+Any modules that are to be used only as a base class for other modules should be added to `app.js`, but have their [`instantiate`](#instantiate) property set to `false`.

 ### `fields`